 I could sympathize with him a bit.
 The monarchs looked so frail.
 The ones on my bush outside continued to die, though in slower numbers, and I kept watch and cleaned away the bodies.
 The inside ones would seem to lose all appetite and just stand around and we’d start to worry about them, but the next time we looked they would be eating and pooping like normal.
 Every time as I sealed up their freshly cleaned cage I was conscious of the possibility that improperly sealed a caterpillar might sneak out and wander around looking for food until it dies.

 I thought about the Lois and Clark: The New Adventures of Superman show we’ve been watching recently and all the episodes where Clark bemoans Lois’ vulnerability.
-I thought about the Twilight series where Edward is scared of losing Bella.
-Even without the romantic implications of those two stories, I could sympathize with the idea of someone powerful and strong trying to look after something incredibly delicate.
+I could sympathize with the idea of someone powerful and strong trying to look after something incredibly delicate.
 If I felt that sense of fear, how much worse for my young child to face that possibility?

 Webpages about how to raise monarchs in a classroom say to be prepared some monarchs might die and that as long as one keeps their home clean and their food fresh there really isn’t much else one can do.
 Kids should know they tried their best.
 They should know death is part of the cycle of life.
 I even tried reassuring my guys (and myself) that monarchs lay lots and lots of eggs because its normal that some will die, but I knew that would not be able to protect us from the disappointment if something went wrong with these ones.